-Professor Brian Ray, the co-founder and director of the Center for Cybersecurity and Privacy Protection at Cleveland-Marshall’s College of Law, recently interviewed Kimberly Moses.
+Professor Brian Ray, the co-founder and director of the Center for Cybersecurity and Privacy Protection at Cleveland State University College of Law, recently interviewed Kimberly Moses.
 Professor Moses is a partner at Calfee, Halter, and Griswold LLP, where she serves as the head of the firm’s compliance services practice.
 She also teaches several courses in the JD program and the online MLS in Cybersecurity and Data Privacy program.

 Professor Moses gives some insight into what is needed to succeed in corporate compliance and the advantages of the MLS program in the field.